T. J. Perkins: Return to MLW (2019–2022, 2024)

 In December 2019, MLW announced that TJP would be returning for the company for the first time since 2004, as a part of the Opera Cup tournament on December 5, 2019.
 His return match was in the opening round of the Opera Cup against Brian Pillman Jr. in a losing effort.
 TJP returned to MLW, the following year for the Opera Cup, in which he lost to Richard Holliday in the opening round on the November 25 episode of Fusion.
 During 2021 he got an opportunity at the MLW World Tag Team Championships with Bu Ku Dao but failed to win them.
 In November, in his third participation in the Opera Cup, he reached the final, however, losing to Davey Richards.
 In 2022 he will also challenge the MLW world middleweight champion, Myron Reed, among others.
 In 2024, he appeared in the Opera Cup tournament again, as an "injury" alternate for Davey Boy Smith Jr. He won a quarterfinals match against "Filthy" Tom Lawlor only to lose a semifinals match to KENTA.

-Return to CMLL (2021–2023)
+Return to CMLL (2021–2025)

 In October 2021 he returns to CMLL for the first time since 2008, fighting in some tag team matches among others with his United Empire partner, Jeff Cobb.
 In November he gets a match for Volador Jr.'s NWA World Historic Welterweight Championship.
 TJP returned to CMLL in August 2023 to participate in the CMLL International Gran Prix in Team International.
+On November 14, 2025, at CMLL Viernes Espectacular, TJP and Templario lost the Strong Openweight Tag team Championship to Los Hermanos Chavez (Ángel de Oro and Niebla Roja).

-Return to WWE (2025–present)
+Return to WWE and Lucha Libre AAA Worldwide (2025–present)

-On October, 20, 2025, PWInsider reported that TJP had returned to WWE as a guest coach at the WWE Performance Center.
+In October 2025, Perkins served as a guest coach at the WWE Performance Center.

+Perkins, reprising his role as TJP, made his in-ring return to the WWE after a six-year absence, under the Lucha Libre AAA Worldwide (AAA) banner which the WWE acquired the promotion in 2025, debuting on the January 31, 2026 episode of AAA on FOX, where he won a number one contender's match against Chris Carter, Mini Vinkingo and Elio LeFleur, earning an AAA World Cruiserweight Championship match, but failed to win the title a month later against Laredo Kid.